- Valley View CUSD 365U

 “Cleaning” physically removes germs, dirt, and impurities from surfaces or objects by using soap (or detergent) and water.
 This process does not necessarily kill germs, but by removing them, it lowers their numbers and the risk of spreading infection.

 “Disinfecting” kills germs on surfaces or objects.
 Disinfecting works by using chemicals to kill germs on surfaces or objects.
 This process does not necessarily clean dirty surfaces or remove germs, but by killing germs on a surface after cleaning, it can further lower the risk of spreading infection.

-The night crew is cleaning each weekday night, and focusing on high touch surfaces.
-This includes cleaning and sanitizing each desk surface, door knobs, countertops, handrails and other frequently touched surfaces.
-The night crew is prepared to provide deep cleaning and thorough disinfection of an area or an entire building should that be required due to an outbreak.
+The night crew is cleaning each weekday night and will be focusing on high-touch surfaces.
+This includes cleaning and sanitizing each desk surface, doorknobs, countertops, handrails, and other frequently touched surfaces.
+The night crew is prepared to provide deep cleaning and thorough disinfection of an area, or an entire building should that be required due to an outbreak.
 They will utilize electrostatic sprayers with Pathocide solution for efficient cleaning and allow for an immediate return to school for students and staff.
-The cleaning staff will utilize all necessary PPE such as N95 masks, gloves and face shields when sanitizing spaces.
+The cleaning staff will utilize all necessary PPE such as N95 masks, gloves, and face shields when sanitizing spaces.